fripokoff/Habbo-Origins-Web-Custom/README.md

 5.Navigate to <a href="https://fripokoff.github.io/Habbo-Origins-Web/">`https://[github_username].github.io/Habbo-Origins-Web-Custom/`</a>

+**For a static test you need to host a node js localhost server or upload your files to an hhtp server (not https) and modify the dcr.**

 ## How to update

 Copy `%appdata%/Habbo Launcher/downloads/[version]` folder and paste in this project root, overriding the `downloads` folder.